elastic/kibana/rfcs/text/0003_handler_interface.md

 // my_plugin/server/index.ts
 import { RequestContext } from '../../core/server';

-// The plugin *has to* add a new property to the RequestContext interface from
+// The plugin *should* add a new property to the RequestContext interface from
 // core to represent whatever type its context provider returns.
 This will be
 // available to any module that imports this type and will ensure that the
 // registered context provider returns the expected type.